Deep-learning Assisted Detection and Quantification of (oo)cysts of Giardia and Cryptosporidium on Smartphone Microscopy Images: Discussion and Conclusion

-The results show that for the same range of training samples models perform better on reference samples than vegetable samples, brightfield microscopes than smartphone microscopes, \emph{Giardia} than \emph{Cryptosporidium} cysts.
-Vegetable samples have debris similar to \emph{Giardia} and \emph{Cryptosporidium} (\autoref{fig:example_images}) making the task more difficult.
+The results show that for the same range of training samples, models perform better on reference samples than vegetable samples, brightfield microscopes than smartphone microscopes, \emph{Giardia} than \emph{Cryptosporidium} cysts.
+Vegetable samples have debris similar to \emph{Giardia} and \emph{Cryptosporidium} (\autoref{fig:example_images}), making the task more difficult.
 Smartphone images are more textured and noisy.
 Additionally, due to the curvature effect of the ball lens in the smartphone microscope, the objects get stretched toward the peripheral regions and appear bigger than those at the center of the image.
 In such cases, the models could falsely predict \emph{Giardia} as \emph{Cryptosporidium} and vice versa, as shown in \autoref{fig:problem_smartphone}.
-A larger annotated dataset and providing global context by using transformer architectures instead of CNNs could in the future enable models to correctly identify such stretched objects.
-Some smartphone images seem to be blurry, which causes false negatives as shown in \autoref{fig:problem_smartphone}a. \autoref{fig:problem_smartphone}c illustrates a scenario of multiple predictions where both classes were predicted for a single object.
+Some parasites on the smartphone images seem to be blurry, which causes false negatives as shown in \autoref{fig:problem_smartphone}a. \autoref{fig:problem_smartphone}c illustrates a scenario of multiple predictions where both classes were predicted for a single object.
 However, it was only observed when using RetinaNet.
-In other models, the problem was eliminated by increasing the confidence threshold level for the prediction. \emph{Giardia} was better predicted by all three models used in the study, which might be due to its larger size and ellipse shape.
-Future works can also focus on developing robust models in detecting tiny \textit{Cryptosporidium} cysts.
+In other models, the problem was eliminated by increasing the confidence threshold level for the prediction. \emph{Giardia} was better predicted by all four models used in the study, possibly due to its larger size and ellipse shape.
+At the time this article was published, to the best of our knowledge, no other work employed automation in sapphire ball lens-based smartphone microscopy to detect \emph{Giardia} and \emph{Cryptosporidium}.
+Some similar works are presented as follows: \cite{luo2021deep} reported a combined average sensitivity (or recall) of 0.974 for both the parasites using deep learning-enabled imaging flow cytometry; however, they stated the ML model did not work well in very different unseen data. \cite{koydemir2015rapid} presented a fluorescent-based smartphone microscopy system integrated with a machine learning algorithm to detect \emph{Giardia} that achieved a sensitivity of ~0.840 on water samples, reporting a prediction time of 2 minutes. \cite{ligda2020cryptosporidium} implemented Linear Discriminant Function Analysis (LDFA) to quantify the \emph{Giardia} and \emph{Cryptosporidium} with an accuracy of 0.690 and 0.750, respectively, on water samples using Olympus fluorescence microscope.
+Note that, among all these works, the smartphone-based microscopy system we have used is the cheapest, costing only \$15 - excluding the price of the smartphone \citep{shrestha2020smartphone}.